 We are fierce proponents of common carriers (defined here) regulating themselves.
 A cost for this, a license for that.
-By the time your done, there is no money left.
-Unfortunately, the rising prices of gas and regulations, make it very hard to turn a profit.
+By the time you’re done, there is no money left.
+Unfortunately, the rising prices of gas and regulations make it hard to turn a profit.
 So companies cut corners to stay in business.
-Recently, the Federal Motor Carrier Safety Administration have ordered a tour bus operator to cease operations immediately, after being involved in a Southern California crash.
+Recently, the Federal Motor Carrier Safety Administration has ordered a tour bus operator to cease operations immediately.
+But this was only after being involved in a Southern California crash.

-The crash involving Scapadas Magicas L.L.C. based in National City California (learn more), was involved in a crash in Southern California resulting in the deaths of eight people.
+The accident involving Scapadas Magicas L.L.C. based in National City California (learn more), was in a collision in Southern California resulting in the deaths of eight people.
 Friday Federal regulators ordered the company to stop operation of its three buses stating they pose an “imminent hazard” to the public.

-In February 3, 1996 the bus crash (read here), the cause of the crash was questioned by investigators, when the driver said the brakes failed, prior to the bus hitting a sedan that flipped over, hitting a pickup truck east of Los Angeles in the San Bernardino Mountains.
-The bus was in route to Tijuana Mexico at the time of the crash and was transporting 38 passengers and a tour guide.
+On February 3, 1996, (read here), the cause of the accident was questioned by investigators.
+But this was after the driver said the brakes failed before the bus hit a sedan that flipped over.
+Sadly, it hit a pickup truck east of Los Angeles in the San Bernardino Mountains.
+The bus was en route to Tijuana Mexico at the time of the crash.
+In fact, it was transporting 38 passengers and a tour guide.

-We have yet to hear the side of the bus company.
+But we have yet to hear the side of the bus company.
 It does appear that they cut corners.
-Should the government agencies streamline the regs, so bus companies can afford to comply?
+Should the government agencies streamline the regs, so bus operators can afford to comply?
 We hear stories of truckers using the trailer brakes and cheap retreads to cope with fuel costs and regs.
 Is this different?